 - Biochemistry: a number of central metabolic pathways and their control are studied in detail, alongside examples of their importance in disease and recent metabolomic studies.

-In third year, you will have the opportunity to begin specialising in Cell Biology via the wide range of modules provided.
+In third year, you will continue to specialise in Cell Biology via a wide range of modules covering core topics.
 Modules that have been offered in previous years include:

 - Gene Regulation

 In fourth year, you will study your chosen subject area at a deeper scientific level and will also have the opportunity to select from a wide range of small, group-specialised modules.
 These modules are taught by academics at the forefront of their discipline.

 In this year, students also undertake a substantial final-year research project.
 This research project is designed to develop skills in experimental design and problem-solving, the evaluation and interpretation of data, and communication skills.
 The project occupies half of the year and is supervised by a member of academic staff.